Sustainability is a cross-curriculum priority in the Australian Curriculum which includes,

 - participating critically and acting creatively in determining more sustainable ways of living.

-- Water and Waste Education: Council has a dedicated team to help your school with resources, tours and presentations on water, waste & recycling.
+- Water and Waste Education: Council can help your school with resources, tours and presentations on water, waste & recycling.
 Students will learn about the water cycle and supply, tips for efficient water use and waste and recycling.

 - Natural Hazards Education: Council has a suite of curriculum- aligned resources from K-12 (classroom activities, experiments and lesson plans).
 The Disaster Management Unit can also visit your school to discuss natural hazards and climate change.

 To borrow, order or find out more, contact email@example.com

 - Solar Tool Kit: Schools can borrow this portable kit to help students learn about renewable energy.
 The kit features a fan, radio, fluorescent lamp, LCD display, buzzer and energy monitor.

 - Turtle Stencils: Made from old street signs, these can be used for chalk art or reverse graffiti (pressure cleaning) by students to advocate for responsible litter disposal.
 The stencils include messages such as ‘bin your butts’ and ‘only rain down this drain’ to highlight the effects of litter on our environmental.

 - Cool Homes Guide: Assists students to learn tropical building design principles, crucial for emerging builders and architects in the region.
 The Guide may also assist students entering the Tropical Architecture Awards facilitated by the Business Liaison Association.

 - Reef Guardian Schools: This Great Barrier Reef Marine Park Authority (GBRMPA) program fosters awareness, understanding and appreciation for the Reef and its connected ecosystems.
 The program has great resources to help students learn about the Reef and the role we all share in protecting it.
 Council is an active member of the Reef Guardian Program and can also provide advice and support to schools.